Relax and Restore

 Matt Haig on Twitter, 3 May 2020

 Our society is overly complex and in need of the streamlining that quarantine has allowed us.
-And we have become too prone to alternate between overwork and hyper-busyness on one side and aimless bingeing on the other: on TV, on food, on social media, on video games, on shopping, on lying around being bored.
-Life requires balance, not swinging from one extreme to the next.
+And too many of us alternate between overwork and hyper-busyness on one side and aimless bingeing on the other – on TV, food, social media, video games, shopping, or lying around being bored.
+Life requires balance, not swinging from one extreme to another.

-And real leisure isn't merely lounging around, doing nothing except consuming.
-As philosopher Ryan Holiday, author of Stillness is the Key, informs us, the original Greek word for leisure is related to the word for school.
+And real leisure isn't merely lying around doing nothing except consuming.
+As philosopher Ryan Holiday, author of Stillness is the Key,* informs us, the original Greek word for leisure is related to the word for school.

 Leisure historically meant simply freedom from the work needed to survive, freedom for intellectual or creative pursuits....
 Leisure is not the absence of activity, it is activity.
 It's a physical action that somehow replenishes and strengthens the soul.